enerrio/grokking-mlp/README.md

 ## File Descriptions

-* config.yaml: Configuration file for setting hyperparameters
+* config.yaml: Configuration file for setting hyperparameters.
+See section below for what each config key is used for
-* data.py: Creates synthetic datasets
+* data.py: Creates synthetic datasets and dataloaders
 * net.py: Defines the neural network architecture and set up loss function and optimizer
 * plot.py: Contains helper functions for creating plots
 * train.py: Main script used to train models and record results
+* utils.py: Contains helper functions for main train.py script
+* sparsity.py: Loads a model from a previous experiment, calculates its sparsity, and evaluates on a training and validation dataset

 ## Experiment List